tnahs/readstor/book/src/02-apple-books/02-restore-library.md

 > <i class="fa fa-exclamation-circle"></i> The trailing forward-slash after
 > `Containers` and `Group\ Containers` here is important.
 It tells `rsync` to
-> move the the archive directory's _contents_ into the target.
-Otherwise it
+> move the archive directory's _contents_ into the target.
+Otherwise, it would
-> would move the archive _directory_ into the target.
+> move the archive _directory_ into the target.

 For example, if `[PATH-TO-ARCHIVE]` is: